Let’s face it. There are all sorts of monitoring tools in place, and yet downtimes and errors are a significant source of business worries.

 Which is why their Synthetic Monitoring service is highly recommended.
 It’s a great tool with auto-deployment and auto-discovery built-in for large-scale distributed systems, and its dashboards and analysis are powered by state of the art AI, helping you cut through the noise.

 When it comes to the average business, its needs are rather simple and straightforward.
-There’s usually just one application and a few endpoints to monitor, and there are only a handful of customer experiences that are critical.
+There’s usually just one application and a few endpoints to monitor, and there are only a handful of critical customer experiences.

 For these use cases, most of the top offerings out there is an overkill, which makes Pingdom my clear favorite for both general monitoring and Synthetic Monitoring alike.